mixologee/tirvandor/homebrewery-files/world-guide-homebrewery.md

 - Thorin I ruled from fortress keep
 - Expanded city into mountain
 - Forged alliances with dwarf clans
-- Granted House Ironmark eastern territories
+- Granted House Ironforge eastern territories
 - Built the Crown Forge (650 CR)

 **The Crown Forge (650 CR):** ::
 - Thorin I commissioned legendary forge
 - Can create permanent magical items
 - Requires master craftsman and cosmic alignments
-- Secret techniques known only to Thandris and Ironmark
+- Secret techniques known only to Thandris and Ironforge
 - Used to forge royal regalia and artifacts

 **The Expansion Era (700-900 CR):** ::